Sustainability

 CO2-neutral concert month

-Following the first green concert series in the 2022/23 season, the renewed support of the E.ON Foundation in the 2023/24 season makes it possible to organise all concerts in March in a climate-neutral way.
-CO2 compensation will be provided for any emissions caused, for example, by the musicians travelling.
-This measure thus frames the Green Culture Action Days Dortmund from 18 to 24 March and draws attention to the debate on sustainability in culture.
+Following the first green concert series in the 2022/23 season, the renewed support of the E.ON Foundation in the 2023/24 season made it possible to organise all concerts in March in a climate-neutral way.
+CO2 compensation was provided for any emissions caused, for example, by the musicians travelling.
+This measure thus framed the Green Culture Action Days Dortmund from 18 to 24 March and drew attention to the debate on sustainability in culture.

 Core areas of our climate protection efforts